SaidaWalz/Magist-Database-exploration/README.md

 # Magist-Database-exploration
+## Berlin, 2nd of December 2025
-exploration and vizualisation of the Magist database answering business questions using SQL and Tableau
+## exploration and vizualisation of the Magist database answering business questions using SQL and Tableau

 This is a collaborative project with Kenny Chikwama targeting the fictive business case study of a spanish tech brands 'ENIAC' is considering entering the brazilian tech market.
 The Question of the case study was if ENIAC should collaborate with the sales distribution website 'Magist'.